Evander Holyfield

 Holyfield was forced to retire in 1994 upon medical advice, only to return a year later with a clean bill of health.
-In 1996 he defeated Mike Tyson and reclaimed the WBA title, in what was named by The Ring magazine as the Fight of the Year and Upset of the Year.
+In 1996, he defeated Mike Tyson and reclaimed the WBA title, in what was named by The Ring magazine as the Fight of the Year and Upset of the Year.
 This made Holyfield the first boxer since Muhammad Ali to win a world heavyweight title three times.
-Holyfield won a 1997 rematch against Tyson, which saw the latter disqualified in round three for biting off part of Holyfield's ear.
+Holyfield won a 1997 rematch against Tyson, which saw the latter disqualified in round three for biting off part of Holyfield's ears.
 During this reign as champion, he also avenged his loss to Michael Moorer and reclaimed the IBF title.

-In 1999 he faced Lennox Lewis in a unification fight for the undisputed WBA, WBC and IBF titles, which ended in a controversial split draw.
+In 1999, he faced Lennox Lewis in a unification fight for the undisputed WBA, WBC, and IBF titles, which ended in a controversial split draw.
 Holyfield was defeated in a rematch eight months later.
 The following year, he defeated John Ruiz for the vacant WBA title, becoming the first boxer in history to win a version of the heavyweight title four times.
 Holyfield lost a rematch against Ruiz seven months later and faced him for the third time in a draw.

 Holyfield retired in 2014, and is ranked number 77 on The Ring's list of 100 greatest punchers of all time and in 2002 named him the 22nd greatest fighter of the past 80 years.
 He currently ranks No.91 in BoxRec's ranking of the greatest pound for pound boxers of all time.
 BoxingScene ranked him the greatest cruiserweight of all time.
 He is also the first boxer to hold world titles in three different decades, in the 1980s, 1990s and 2000s.
+In 2015, he was inducted into the International Sports Hall of Fame.

 Early life

 Evander Holyfield was born on October 19, 1962, in the mill town of Atmore, Alabama.
-The youngest of nine children, Holyfield was much younger than his other siblings and was born from a different father.
-Holyfield's family later moved to Atlanta, Georgia, where he was raised in the crime-ridden Bowen Homes Housing Projects.
-He began boxing at age seven and won the Boys Club boxing tournament.
-At 13, he qualified to compete in his first Junior Olympics.
-By age 15, Holyfield became the Southeastern Regional Champion, winning this tournament and the Best Boxer Award.
-By 1984 he had a record of 160 wins and 14 losses, with 76 by knockout.
+The youngest of nine children, he was much younger than his other siblings and was born from a different father.
+His family later moved to Atlanta, Georgia, where he was raised in the crime-ridden Bowen Homes Housing Projects.